TN Status

 Canadian citizens acquire TN status by arriving at a U.S. port of entry and presenting the required items to an inspector.
 See the CBP website for which ports of entry are optimal for TNs to use.

-Once granted TN status, an individual may only work for the employer whose job offer the employee presented to obtain TN status, but they may accept expense reimbursement from other sources.
+Once granted TN status, an individual may only work for the employer whose job offer the employee presented at the U.S. border to obtain TN status.

 Application to USCIS From Within the U.S.

-Individuals already in the U.S. may apply for a change of status to TN, or an extension of TN status, by filing an employer-sponsored petition with USCIS.
-This option is more expensive and more time-consuming (see application fees and processing times), but eliminates the need for travel to Canada or Mexico.
+Individuals who are already in the U.S. may apply for a change of status to TN, or an extension of TN status, by filing an employer-sponsored petition with USCIS.
+This option is more expensive and more time-consuming (see application fees and processing times), but eliminates the need for travel to Canada or Mexico to obtain TN status.
 ISSS can prepare TN petitions for submission to USCIS.
 Departments should initiate the process using the same procedures for H-1B applications.

 Dependents